davidosomething/dotfiles/README.md

       script/binary.
 This directory is added to the `$PATH`.
 - `local/`
-    - Unversioned folder, put `zshrc`, `bashrc`, `npmrc`, and `gitconfig` here and they will automatically be sourced LAST by the default scripts.
+    - Unversioned folder, put `zshrc`, `bashrc`, `npmrc`, and `gitconfig` here and they will automatically be sourced LAST by the default scripts. _No dots on the filenames._
 - `git/`
     - The comment character was changed from `#` to `;` so I can use Markdown in my commit messages without trimming the headers as comments.
 This is